CMU-SAFARI/DRAM-Bender/README.md

 # DRAM Bender

-DRAM Bender is an experimental FPGA-based memory controller design that can be used to develop tests for DDR4 [SO/R/U]DIMMs.
-DRAM Bender currently supports the *Bittware XUSP3S, XUPP3R, XUPVVH and Xilinx Alveo U200* boards.
+DRAM Bender is an experimental FPGA-based memory controller design that can be used to develop tests for DDR4 [SO/R/U]DIMMs and HBM2 chips.
+DRAM Bender currently supports the *Bittware XUSP3S, XUPP3R, XUPVVH, Xilinx Alveo U200, and Xilinx Alveo U50* boards.

 <p align="center">
 <img src="images/overview.png" width="512"><br>